Skip to main content

 Technical Analysis

-CVE-2025-13543 is a vulnerability classified under CWE-434 (Unrestricted Upload of File with Dangerous Type) found in the PostGallery plugin for WordPress, developed by rtowebsites.
-The vulnerability arises from inadequate validation of file types in the PostGalleryUploader class functions, allowing authenticated users with subscriber-level permissions or higher to upload arbitrary files to the server.
-Since WordPress subscriber roles typically have limited capabilities, this vulnerability is notable because it escalates the risk from relatively low-privilege users.
-The uploaded files can be crafted to include malicious code, potentially enabling remote code execution (RCE) on the web server hosting the WordPress site.
-The CVSS 3.1 score of 8.8 reflects the vulnerability's network attack vector (AV:N), low attack complexity (AC:L), required privileges (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-This means an attacker can exploit the vulnerability remotely with minimal effort once authenticated, leading to full compromise of the affected system.
-The vulnerability affects all versions of PostGallery up to and including 1.12.5, with no patch currently available at the time of disclosure.
-No known exploits have been observed in the wild yet, but the potential for exploitation is significant given the widespread use of WordPress and the common presence of subscriber-level accounts.
-The vulnerability's root cause is the failure to properly restrict file types during upload, which is a common security oversight in web applications that handle user-generated content.
+CVE-2025-13543 is a vulnerability classified under CWE-434 (Unrestricted Upload of File with Dangerous Type) found in the PostGallery plugin for WordPress developed by rtowebsites.
+The flaw exists in the PostGalleryUploader class, where file type validation is insufficient or improperly implemented, allowing authenticated users with subscriber-level permissions or higher to upload arbitrary files to the server.
+Since WordPress subscriber roles typically have limited capabilities, the vulnerability is notable because it escalates the impact of a low-privilege user.
+Uploaded files can include malicious scripts or web shells, potentially enabling remote code execution (RCE) on the hosting server.
+The vulnerability affects all versions up to and including 1.12.5, with no patch currently available at the time of disclosure.
+The CVSS v3.1 score is 8.8 (high), reflecting network attack vector, low attack complexity, required privileges at the low level, no user interaction, and high impact on confidentiality, integrity, and availability.
+Although no known exploits are publicly reported, the vulnerability poses a significant risk due to the widespread use of WordPress and the common deployment of the PostGallery plugin.
+Attackers could leverage this to gain persistent access, deface websites, steal data, or pivot within the network.

 Potential Impact